cassidyjames/cassidyjames.github.io/wishlist.md

   - Folie á Deux
 - Panic! at the Disco
   - A Fever You Can't Sweat Out
-  - Too Weird to Live, Too Rare to Die
   - Vices & Virtues
   - Pretty.
 Odd.
 - Blue Neighborhood by Troye Sivan